Conditional Use Permit

 - Applicant consults with Planning & Zoning Division staff.
 (Highly recommended)

 - County staff processes application.
-This includes notifying the owners of property within 500 feet of the property, posting a sign on the property, and notifying pertinent public agencies.
+This includes notifying the owners of property within specified distances, posting a sign on the property, and notifying pertinent public agencies.

-- Planning and Zoning Commission conducts public hearing and votes on a recommendation concerning the application.
+- Planning and Zoning Commission conducts a public hearing and votes on a recommendation concerning the application.
 The Commission meets the third Wednesday of each month.

 - After introducing a bill and holding a public hearing, the County Council approves or denies the application, with or without conditions.
 Doing so requires two County Council meetings.

 Complete applications must include:

 - Payment of the fee specified in Section 425.020.B of the Unified Development Ordinance; and

 - A legal description of the tract; and